-Quitting sugar in an attempt to get the emergency stress system going is misguided, but unfortunately there are plenty of ways to manipulate people with what can sometimes look like the correct information.
+Quitting sugar to get the emergency stress system going is misguided.
+Still, unfortunately, there are plenty of ways to manipulate people with what can sometimes look like the correct information.

-On the other hand, although largely ignored, there is good quality biological evidence demonstrating the relationship between the intentional promotion of a ketogenic state, and disease progression.
+On the other hand, although largely ignored, there is good quality biological evidence demonstrating the relationship between the intentional promotion of a ketogenic state and disease progression.

 Ketones and lactate “fuel” tumor growth and metastasis.
 Cell Cycle 2010 Sep 1; 9(17): 3506–3514.